ExaWorks/psij-python/README-dev.md

    setup tokens on your machine.

 4. Run `make VERSION="version string" tag-and-release`.
 This will:
-    1. Create and push tags to github
+    * Create and push tags to GitHub.
-    2. Build the package
+    * Build the package.
-    3. Push built package to Pypi.
+    * Push built package to Pypi.